 Many people would assume the Mac menu bar missing because of the unique positioning.
 On the other hand, this is what sets Mac apart from other operating systems and platforms.

 In a Mac system, the menu bar appears as a thin bar that is anchored to the top portion of the screen.
 The Mac Menu Bar is different from that in Microsoft Windows because, in the case of the latter, the menu bar appears in each window.
 On the contrary, the menu bar on Mac systems is always found at the top of the screen.
 The menu bar changes according to the application that is selected.
 The menus and icons in the menu bar can be used for choosing commands, checking the status, and performing tasks.
 Let us take a look at the contents of the menu bar on Mac in the following section.

 - The first element on the menu bar is the "Apple menu."
 This function is situated at the left corner of the menu bar and can be used for accessing commands for frequent activities.
 Some of these activities include updating apps, locking the screen, shutting down the Mac system, or opening "System Preferences.

 - The next in the Mac menu bar icons includes the "App menus" located right beside the Apple menu.
-The apps in use are highlighted in bold and also includes other menus such as File, Format, Window or Edit.
+The apps in use are highlighted in bold and also include other menus such as File, Format, Window, or Edit.

 - The "Status menus" appear at the right end of the menu bar and includes icons.
 The Status menus can be used for checking the status of the Mac device as well as obtaining quick access to different features.
 Status menus for volume control and some apps could also be added upon installation.

 - The "Spotlight" icon appears as a magnifying glass located next to the status menus.
 The "Spotlight" feature can be used for searching different files and items on the Mac device.